In this guide, we will look at Candle Gazing Meditation (Trataka meditation): the benefits, instructions, and how to use the technique.

 - Can help with numerous diseases of the eyes

 Trataka, or “Candle Gazing Meditation” is a powerful method for calming your mind and developing your focus.
-It also make a wonderful alternative to the conventional eyes-closed meditations, which is why many people like to use this method as a complement to their primary practice.
+It also makes a wonderful alternative to the conventional eyes-closed meditations.
+Indeed, that’s why many people like to use this method as a complement to their primary practice.

-Sadly, there is less scientific research into Trataka than into certain other form of meditation (like Vipassana or Mindfulness).
-Therefore, it is hard to advise this as a primary discipline.
+Sadly, there is less scientific research into Trataka than into certain other forms of meditation (like Vipassana or Mindfulness).
+Therefore, it is hard to recommend this as a primary discipline.
 However, I do recommend you try it and see what benefits you observe.

 It is interesting to note that gazing is used as a practice in many other cultures and traditions.

-- Philosophers in classical Greece practiced navel-gazing (omphaloskepsis),
+- Philosophers in classical Greece practised navel-gazing (omphaloskepsis),

 - Theravada Buddhism includes Kasina Meditation, which is very similar to Trataka.

-- And Kaballah (Jewish mysticism) has a practice of meditating on divine geometry.
+- And Kabbalah (Jewish mysticism) has a practice of meditating on divine geometry.